JefeLitman/VideoDataGenerator/README.md

 If you see, yes...
 Only accepts the folders of train, test and dev data (Dev is optional but train and test are required) so order you dataset and enjoy this tool for your projects.

-**In a future it will implement a method to read the avi files to avoid the process of splitting the frames of the videos**

 ### How to use it?